sohaas/MLinPractice/README.md

 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
 - `-f` or `--frequency`: Dummy classifier that makes predictions based on the label frequency in the training data.
 - `-b` or `--bayes`: Gaussian naive bayes classifier that makes predictions based on the bayes theorem.
+- `--svm` and str: Support vector machine classifier that makes predictions based on (str) input kernel.
-- `-knn` and int: K-nearest neighbor classifier that makes predictions based on the k (int input value) closest training examples.
+- `--knn` and int: K-nearest neighbor classifier that makes predictions based on the k (int input value) closest training data points.

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).